Tel Aviv: Foundation in Late Ottoman period (1904–1917)

 On 11 April 1909, 66 Jewish families gathered on a desolate sand dune to parcel out the land by lottery using seashells.
 This gathering is considered the official date of the establishment of Tel Aviv.
 The lottery was organised by Akiva Aryeh Weiss, president of the building society.
 Weiss collected 120 sea shells on the beach, half of them white and half of them grey.
 The members' names were written on the white shells and the plot numbers on the grey shells.
 A boy drew names from one box of shells and a girl drew plot numbers from the second box.
-A photographer, Abraham Soskin, documented the event.
+A photographer, Abraham Soskin (b.
+1881 in Russia, made aliyah 1906), documented the event.
 The first water well was later dug at this site, located on what is today Rothschild Boulevard, across from Dizengoff House.
 Within a year, Herzl, Ahad Ha'am, Yehuda Halevi, Lilienblum, and Rothschild streets were built; a water system was installed; and 66 houses (including some on six subdivided plots) were completed.
 At the end of Herzl Street, a plot was allocated for a new building for the Herzliya Hebrew High School, founded in Jaffa in 1906.
 The cornerstone for the building was laid on 28 July 1909.
-The town was originally named Ahuzat Bayit.
+The town was originally named Ahuzat Bayit ("Homestead" in Hebrew).
 On 21 May 1910, the name Tel Aviv was adopted.
 The flag and city arms of Tel Aviv (see above) contain under the red Star of David 2 words from the biblical book of Jeremiah: "I (God) will build You up again and you will be rebuilt."
 (Jer 31:4) Tel Aviv was planned as an independent Hebrew city with wide streets and boulevards, running water for each house, and street lights.

 By 1914, Tel Aviv had grown to more than 1 km2.
 In 1915 a census of Tel Aviv was conducted, recording a population 2,679.
 However, growth halted in 1917 when the Ottoman authorities expelled the residents of Jaffa and Tel Aviv as a wartime measure.
 A report published in The New York Times by United States Consul Garrels in Alexandria, Egypt described the Jaffa deportation of early April 1917.
 The orders of evacuation were aimed chiefly at the Jewish population.
 Jews were free to return to their homes in Tel Aviv at the end of the following year when, with the end of World War I and the defeat of the Ottomans, the British took control of Palestine.

 The town had rapidly become an attraction to immigrants, with a local activist writing:

-British administration 1917–34: Townships within the Jaffa Municipality

-A master plan for the Tel Aviv township was created by Patrick Geddes, 1925, based on the garden city movement.
-The plan consisted of four main features: a hierarchical system of streets laid out in a grid, large blocks consisting of small-scale domestic dwellings, the organization of these blocks around central open spaces, and the concentration of cultural institutions to form a civic center.